robert-hardy/statistical_inference/PITCHME.md

 Monday
 # Key concepts in statistical inference

-B can handle small data.
-F has got lots of gotchas (sampling intention).

 ---

 - PyMC3, Pyfolio and presentation by Thomas Wiecki on assessing a trading algo.